Hierarchical Semantic RL: Tackling the Problem of Dynamic Action Space for RL-based Recommendations: Experiments

 \subsection{Overall Performance}

-Offline evaluation on RL4RS and MovieLens-1M is summarized in Table~\ref{tab:offline_performance}.
-HSRL consistently achieves the best performance across both datasets in terms of \emph{Total Reward} and \emph{Depth}, which reflect long-term user engagement and interaction persistence, respectively.
-On RL4RS, HSRL yields a \emph{Total Reward} of 12.308, outperforming the strongest baseline, HAC, by 22.4\%, and achieves a \emph{Depth} of 13.084, surpassing HAC by 17.9\%.
-On MovieLens-1M, HSRL attains 18.884 in \emph{Total Reward} and 18.970 in \emph{Depth}, improving upon HAC by 7.1\% and 6.4\%, respectively.
-The supervised learning (SL) baseline demonstrates competitive performance, exceeding several reinforcement learning methods and approaching HAC on MovieLens-1M.
-This is attributable to its access to abundant logged interactions, optimization under a stable objective, and well-established training dynamics.
-In contrast, conventional RL approaches that operate directly in the flat, item-level action space suffer from prohibitive computational complexity and inefficient exploration, which impede convergence and limit policy quality.
-HSRL overcomes these limitations by leveraging a fixed, low-dimensional Semantic Action Space that enhances generalization.
+Table~\ref{tab:offline_performance} summarizes the offline performance on RL4RS and MovieLens-1M.
+HSRL consistently achieves state-of-the-art results across both datasets in terms of \emph{Total Reward} and \emph{Depth}, which respectively represent long-term user engagement and interaction persistence.
+Specifically, on RL4RS, HSRL yields a \emph{Total Reward} of 12.013 and a \emph{Depth} of 12.841, outperforming the strongest baseline HAC by 13.4\% and 10.9\%.
+On MovieLens-1M, HSRL attains 18.773 in \emph{Total Reward} and 18.839 in \emph{Depth}, surpassing the strongest baseline CHIRP by 6.7\% and 5.0\%.
+These results indicate that conventional RL approaches operating over flat item-level spaces are fundamentally challenged by large action sets, which results in inefficient exploration.
+Furthermore, many continuous-action RL baselines relax discrete recommendations into continuous embeddings and project them back to items during execution.
+This process introduces a significant train-inference discrepancy that leads to sub-optimal long-term behaviors.
+In contrast, HSRL operates in a Semantic Action Space to reduce decision complexity and narrow the gap between learned actions and executed recommendations, thereby enabling more effective long-term optimization.